 Ideally, a rational search agent would evaluate the utility to be gained by each possible node expansion.
-The utility of an expansion is equal to the utility of the eventual outcomes enabled by that expansion, namely the solutions lying below that node.
+The utility of an expansion depends on the utility of the eventual outcomes enabled by that expansion, namely the solutions lying below that node.
 For instance, if there is only one solution in a treestructured space, expanding any node other than the one it lies beneath has no utility (or negative utility if time is costly).
 We will approximate these true utilities by assuming that the utility of an expansion is merely the utility of the highestutility solution lying below that node.

 We will further assume that the user's utility function can be captured in a simple linear form.
 If f(s) represents the cost of solution s, and t(s) represents the time at which it is returned to the user, then we expect the user to supply three constants: $U{default}$, representing the utility of returning an empty solution; w_f , representing the importance of solution quality; and w_t , representing the importance of computation time.
 The utility of expanding node n is then computed as where s ranges over the possible solutions available under n.
-(Note that we follow the decision-theoretic tradition of better utilities being more positive, requiring us to subtract the estimated solution cost f(s) and search time t(s).)
+We follow the decision-theoretic tradition of better utilities being more positive, requiring us to subtract the estimated solution cost f(s) and search time t(s).
+(In the discussion below, this will mean that lower bounds on f(s) and t(s) will yield an upper bound on U(n).)
 This formulation allows us to express exclusive attention to either cost or time, or any linear trade-off between them.
 The number of time units that the user is willing to spend to achieve an improvement of one cost unit is w_f/w_t .
 This quantity is usually easily elicited from users if it is not already explicit in the application domain.
-(The utility function would also be necessary when constructing the termination policy for an anytime algorithm.)
+(Of course, such a utility function would also be necessary when constructing the termination policy for an anytime algorithm.)
 Although superficially similar to weighted A, BUGSY's node evaluation function differs because w_f is applied to both g(n) and h(n).

-$$U(n) = U{default} - \min{s \text{ under } n} \left(w_f \cdot f(s) + w_t \cdot t(s) \right)$$ functions analogous to the traditional heuristic function h(n).
-Instead of merely computing a lower bound on the cost of the cheapest solution under a node, we also compute the lower bound on distance in search nodes to that hypothetical cheapest solution.
+$$U(n) = U{default} - \min{s \text{ under } n} \left(w_f \cdot f(s) + w_t \cdot t(s) \right)$$ bound on distance in search nodes to that hypothetical cheapest solution.
 In many domains, this additional estimate entails only trivial modifications to the usual h function.
 Search distance can then be multiplied by an estimate of time per expansion to arrive at t(s).
 (Note that this simple estimation method makes the standard assumption of constant time per node expansion.)
 To provide a more informed estimate, we can also compute bounds on the cost and time to the nearest solution in addition to the cheapest.
+Again, standard heuristic functions can often be easily modified to produce this information.
 U(n) can then be estimated as the maximum of the two utilities.
-For convenience, we will also notate by f(n) and t(n) the values inherited from whichever hypothesized solution had the higher utility.
+For convenience, we will notate by f(n) and t(n) the values inherited from whichever hypothesized solution had the higher utility.

-Of course, the solutions s available under a node are unknown, but we can estimate some of their utilities by using
+Of course, the solutions s available under a node are unknown, but we can estimate some of their utilities by using functions analogous to the traditional heuristic function h(n).
+Instead of merely computing a lower bound on the cost of the cheapest solution under a node, we also compute the lower